 The electrocardiogram (ECG) is a non-invasive representation of the electrical activity of the heart.
 Although the twelve-lead ECG is the standard diagnostic screening system for many cardiological issues, the limited accessibility of twelve-lead ECG devices provides a rationale for smaller, lower-cost, and easier to use devices.
 While single-lead ECGs are limiting , reduced-lead ECG systems hold promise, with evidence that subsets of the standard twelve leads can capture useful information , , and even be comparable to twelve-lead ECGs in some limited contexts.
 In 2017 we challenged the public to classify AF from a single-lead ECG, and in 2020 we challenged the public to diagnose a much larger number of cardiac problems using twelve-lead recordings.
 However, there is limited evidence to demonstrate the utility of reduced-lead ECGs for capturing a wide range of diagnostic information.

 The training data contains twelve-lead ECGs.
-The validation and test data contains twelve-lead, six-lead, and two-lead ECGs:
+The validation and test data contains twelve-lead, six-lead, three-lead, and two-lead ECGs: